dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 ## Debugging your JavaScript/TypeScript code when it runs on the server

 When you're using NodeServices or the server-side prerendering feature included in the project templates in this repo, your JavaScript/TypeScript code will execute on the server in a background instance of Node.js.
-You can enable debugging on that Node.js instance.
+You can enable debugging via [V8 Inspector Integration](https://nodejs.org/api/debugger.html#debugger_v8_inspector_integration_for_node_js) on that Node.js instance.
 Here's how to do it.

 First, in your `Startup.cs` file, in the `ConfigureServices` method, add the following:

 ```
 services.AddNodeServices(options => {
     options.LaunchWithDebugging = true;
-    options.DebuggingPort = 5858;
+    options.DebuggingPort = 9229;
 });
 ```